Amazing stay!!!! The dive masters were top notch. Really nice dives. Mantas, turtles and white tip sharks by appointment.

-It's no wonder that Bali is the 'Island of Gods’ With its volcanoes, rice fields, black & white sand beaches, cliffs, temples there is a lot to see on land.
-But its underwater is fantastic too!
-During this week, you will discover the best sites of Bali and an extraodinary variety of marine life: mantas and mola mola in Nusa Penida, the Liberty Wreck in Tulamben, colorful corals in Amed, critters in Padang Bai and sharks in Gili Tepekong.
-After diving, relax in the pool of your brand new hotel or chill in the nearby cafes and restaurants
+It's no wonder that Bali is the 'Island of Gods' - with its volcanoes, rice fields, black and white sand beaches, cliffs, and temples there is a lot to see on land.
+But its underwater world is fantastic too!
+During this week, you will discover the best sites of Bali and an extraordinary variety of marine life: mantas and mola mola in Nusa Penida, the Liberty Wreck in Tulamben, colorful corals in Amed, critters in Padang Bai, and sharks in Gili Tepekong.
+After diving, relax in the pool of your brand new hotel or chill in the nearby cafes and restaurants.

-The dive center is a Project Aware Dive center and is Green Fins certified.
-The team conducts regular underwater clean ups.
-Use of reusable bottles and lunch boxes.
-All the waste is seperated in order to be recycled.
-They also work with the ocean sunfish project and the Coral Triangle Center.
+The dive center is a Project AWARE Dive Center as well as being Green Fins certified.
+The team conducts regular underwater cleanups.
+They use reusable bottles and lunch boxes, and all waste is separated for recycling.
+They also work with the Ocean Sunfish Project and the Coral Triangle Center.

 For advanced divers.
-If not advanced yet, you can do the course once there - ask us.
-Non-divers will have a lot to do: villages visits, cooking classes, massages, yoga courses, surf initiation or even competition level waves, cycling though rice fields, treks on volcanoes, temples... you have it all in Bali!
+If you are not yet advanced, you can take the course once there - just ask us!
+Non-divers have a lot of options as well: visiting villages, taking cooking classes, enjoying massages, yoga courses, surfing (the waves are very good!), cycling through rice fields, trekking on volcanoes, exploring temples... you can do it all in Bali!

 Prices and Dates

-Trip can start any day of the year for a duration of 7 nights.
-If you want to stay more days, dive only in specific areas, or combine this trip with a liveaboard from Bali to Komodo or a liveaboard to Raja Ampat, contact us and we'll customize this package for you.
+Trips could start any day of the year for a duration of seven nights.
+If you want to stay more days, dive only in specific areas, or combine this trip with a liveaboard from Bali to Komodo (7 nights starting from ...), contact us and we'll customize this package for you.

 DAY 1: arrival and transfer to Akaya Bali in Sanur

-Transfer from Bali International airport (DPS) to Akaya Bali Hotel in Sanur, where you will sleep every night during your trip.
-Akaya Bali is a brand new hotel, lacted a short walk from the beach.
-It has a pool where you can relax after your dives and a Café offering offers delicious breakfast, lunch, snacks and light dinners.
-The dive shop you'll be diving with every day is located right next to it.
+Transfer from Bali International Airport (DPS) to Akaya Bali Hotel in Sanur, where you will stay each night.
+Akaya Bali is a brand-new hotel located a short walk from the beach.
+It has a pool where you can relax after your dives and a Café offering delicious breakfasts, lunches, snacks, and light dinners.
+The dive shop is just next door.